-To see if your notebook has built-in wireless capabilities: On the Windows desktop, click Start, click Connect to and then locate the Wireless Network Connection option.
-If Connect to does not appear, or if there is no wireless network available, then your notebook does not have wireless capabilities.
+To see if your notebook has built-in wireless capabilities: On the Windows desktop, click Start, click Connect to, and then locate the Wireless Network Connection option.
+If Connect to does not appear, or if there is no Wireless Network Connection option, then your notebook does not have wireless capabilities.

-2. Some desktop and notebook computers may have built-in wireless networking capabilities, but do not use the Windows Vista or XP wirele to configuess connecting a tion using the instru actions or n page 28 for
+2. Some desktop and notebook computers may have built-in wireless networking capabilities, but do not use Windows XP.
+If this is so, set up your computer's wireless connection using Connecting a Wireless-enabled Computer to the X6 on page 21.

 3. Some desktop and notebook computers may need a wireless network adapter installed.
 This can be a USB adapter, PC Card adapter, or PCI adapter.
 When you install the adapter, make sure that it is set to infrastructure or access point mode (NOT ad-hoc or peer-to-peer mode).
 If you need help installing your wireless adapter or setting its mode, refer to the documentation that came with it.
-After you install the adapter, see Connecting a Wireless-enabled Computer to the X6v on page 28.
+After you install the adapter, see Connecting a Wireless-enabled Computer to the X6.